 Dr. Block is probably the world's best supervisor.
 I was told that before I came, but now I know it for myself.
 In academia it's hard to find someone with both a warm heart and a sharp mind.
 Dr. Block has both in abundance.
 The joke around here is that when Dr. Block is part of the conversation, sooner or later it comes back to Deuteronomy, which he calls "The Gospel According to Moses."

-Dr. Block's latest book, just released a few weeks ago.
+That's why I'm super excited about Dr. Block's latest book, just released a few weeks ago.
 The world has been waiting for his NIV Application Commentary on Deuteronomy ... and that's in the works.
 (Believe me, it's good!
 I'm reading a draft right now.)
 Meanwhile Wipf & Stock has gathered 8 fabulous essays on particular texts of Deuteronomy that Dr. Block wrote for other venues and bound them in this one volume.
 Be on the lookout for volume 2, due to hit the shelves by Christmas.
 The second volume of collected essays will treat various themes in Deuteronomy.

 What a tremendous privilege it is to be a Blockhead!